audiBookning/prop-many-to-many/README.md

 - Has a `RepoService` that joins all the entities repository for the sake of pure laziness.

+- use `createQueryBuilder` for getting the many to many props.

 ## TODOS

 - Most of the client and props routing and associated service/repo methods